 14-16 hours each fall and spring to stay on track for 30 hours.
 Be aware that repeating a course for which you have already earned credit will not

 contribute credit hours toward satisfying the 30-hour requirement for the year.

-Scholarship recipients must also maintain a minimum 3.0 cumulative institutional GPA
+Institutional scholarship recipients must maintain a minimum 3.0 cumulative institutional